bnb-chain/bnb-chain.github.io/docs/bnb-opbnb/core-concepts/raas.md

 ---
 sidebar_label: Rollup as a Service (RaaS) on BNB Chain
-title: Rollup as a Service (RaaS) on BNB Chain
+title: Rollup as a Service (RaaS) on BNB Chain - opBNB
 description: Rollup as a Service (RaaS) on BNB Chain
 ---